RohanthBaipilla/Registration-Form/README.md

 - Profile management for registered users.
 - Email verification for enhanced security.
 - Integration with external APIs for extended functionality.

-Feel free to reach out for any further information or if you have suggestions for improvement.